hyperledger/besu-docs/docs/Reference/CLI/CLI-Syntax.md

 The [P2P network identifier](../../Concepts/NetworkID-And-ChainID.md).

 Use this option to override the default network ID.
-The default value is the network chain ID defined in the genesis file.
+The default value is the same as the chain ID defined in the genesis file.

 ### node-private-key-file